conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

     - linux_64
     - win_64

 This will provide two runners per package!
-But since we are using selectors in ``conda_build_config.yaml``, only one is true at a time.
 Perfect!
 All these changes require a feedstock rerender to be applied.
 See :ref:`dev_update_rerender`.

-Last but not least, what if you need conditional dependencies on all three operating systems?
-Do it like this:
+If you need conditional dependencies on all three operating systems, this is how you do it:

 .. code-block:: yaml+jinja
   :caption: recipe/meta.yaml